vizz1234/Reinforcement-Learning/nArmBandits.md

 # Solving N - Arm Bandits Problem Using Reinforcement Learning

-This article primarily follows the ideas and tries to replicate results from **Reinforcement Learning: An Introduction**, book by Andrew Barto and Richard S. Sutton
+This article primarily follows the ideas and tries to replicate results from **Reinforcement Learning: An Introduction**, book by Andrew Barto and Richard S. Sutton.
+The objective here is to further simplify the concepts by showing code implementations which can make the learning a lot easier.
+There might also be some additional concepts which are not covered in the said book.

 Before solving multi-arm bandits problem or n-bandits problem, let us familiarize ourselves with some of the basic RL foundations.